Carpal Tunnel Syndrome: Symptoms, Causes, and Treatment

 What is carpal tunnel syndrome?

-It is an irritation or compression of the median nerve at the front of the wrist, in its tunnel.
+Carpal tunnel syndrome is an irritation or compression of the median nerve that passes through an anatomical tunnel at the front of the wrist, causing pain, numbness, and tingling in the fingers.

 What are the causes of carpal tunnel syndrome?

-The syndrome is caused by a combination of compression and stretching of the median nerve, which leads to blood circulation problems within the nerve.
+Carpal tunnel syndrome is caused by a combination of compression and stretching of the median nerve.
+Repetitive movements, wrist overload, and certain occupations increase the risk of developing this condition.

-- Direct trauma to the wrist (falling on the hand)
+- Direct trauma to the wrist: Fall onto the hand, wrist fracture that has altered the tunnel space

-Several occupations have been linked to a higher incidence of carpal tunnel syndrome, such as:
+Certain occupations have a higher prevalence of carpal tunnel syndrome:

 What are the symptoms of carpal tunnel syndrome?